jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 * [Bowling Ball Shoe Rentals](https://en.wikipedia.org/wiki/Bowling#Shoes) - Customers rent a pair of shoes while at the bowling lanes and then return them when done.
 They are pool-ish too, since the shoes some in different sizes.
 * [Car Rental Agencies](https://en.wikipedia.org/wiki/Car_rental) - Customers rent a car and then return it when done.
 They aren't pure pools either, but I suspect a car rental of [Model T Fords](https://en.wikipedia.org/wiki/Ford_Model_T) could be a pure pool, since they were mostly identical.

+# Object Pool Design and Implementation
+I will layer in various Object Pool design and implementation considerations.

-# Flyweight vs Object Pool
+## Flyweight vs Object Pool
 Object Pool is structurally similar to [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html), but there are some differences.
 Here are some of each.

 Flyweight and Object Pool have a few similarities: